Businesses, both big and small, operate and generate large volumes of information. Data that is analyzed wisely can be the key to business success.

 Let’s find out more about why data analytics is so critical for small businesses and what benefits you stand to receive by implementing it.

-5 Key types of data analysis techniques used by small businesses
+5 key types of data analysis techniques used by small businesses

 Small businesses benefit from using different types of data analysis techniques based on business and technology.
-There are five key data analysis methods essential to building business resilience in 2022:
+There are five key data analysis methods essential to building business resilience in 2023:

-Text analysis, or Data mining helps discover a pattern in large data sets using databases or data mining tools.
-With its help, data analysts can transform raw data into valuable business information.
+What does data mining help discover?
 Data mining allows for extracting and examining data to identify patterns and relationships, and interpret the data to make informed business decisions.
 Data mining comprises the following steps: data sourcing, data exploration, modelling, and deploying models.

-- Statistical analysis
+• Statistical analysis

 Statistical analysis is the process of collecting, exploring and presenting large amounts of data to discover patterns and trends.
 Five steps are taken to complete statistical analysis, including:

-- Data description
+1. Data description

-- Building connections between the data and the underlying population
+2. Building connections between the data and the underlying population

-- Creating a model to summarize these connections
+3. Creating a model to summarize these connections

-- Proof of the model validity
+4. Proof of the model validity

-- Predicting future trends.
+5. Predicting future trends.

-- Diagnostic analysis
+• Diagnostic analysis

 Diagnostic analytics is a form of advanced analytics that examines data or content to answer the question, “Why did it happen?”
 It is characterized by techniques such as drill-down, data discovery, data mining and correlations (Gartner).
 Diagnostic analytics implies using data to determine the causes of trends and correlations between variables.
 This method can be employed across a number of use cases, such as examining market demand, analyzing customer behavior, improving company culture, etc.

-- Predictive analysis
+• Predictive analysis

-- Prescriptive analytics
+• Prescriptive analytics

 Prescriptive analytics examines data or content to provide a recommendation on the steps a business should take to resolve an issue.
 This form of analytics employs a wide range of instruments and techniques, including graph analysis, simulation, complex event processing, neural networks, recommendation engines, etc.